mllopis11/my-docs/consul.md

 $ docker exec -t c1 consul members
 ```

+## Step 3: Add Additional Agents

+You can visit the Consul UI accessible on port 8500 via this link: http://0.0.0.0:8500/ui

-**Congratulation:** You now have a Consul cluster running as Docker containers.
+**CONGRATULATION: You now have a Consul cluster running as Docker containers.**